High School of Economics and Finance (02M489)

 About

-We offer a rigorous academic program for all students, including a four-year academic program in economics and finance with many Advanced Placement (AP) and CUNY College Now courses in all subject areas.
-Our diverse, welcoming community extends beyond our doors to corporate partners such as KPMG, Swapnick, Deutsche Bank, Etsy, and many more.
+We offer a rigorous academic opportunities for all students through our new ESTEEM program, combining economics, science, technology, engineering, entrepreneurship and mathematics.
+This includes many Advanced Placement (AP), CUNY College Now courses and dual enrollment college courses in all subject areas.
+Our diverse, welcoming community extends beyond our doors to corporate and community partners, including Trinity Commons.
 Students have opportunities for job shadowing, internships and mentoring.
 Our full-time college advisement staff coordinates the college admissions process to make sure all of our students are being accepted to choice colleges.
 Students find enrichment in various athletics, civic, artistic, computer science and cultural programs and have access to our state-of-the-art library and technology center.

 Teachers with more than 3 years of experience: 82%

-Academic Highlights: College Now: Earn up to 12 transferable credits for college, Advanced Placement for All, Computer Science for All, Eco Summer Experience: Four-week summer program for all incoming 9th graders
+Academic Highlights: Advanced Placement Courses Available, Computer Science for All, College Now: Earn up to 12 transferable credits for college, Eco Summer Experience: Four-week summer program for all incoming 9th graders

-Other Features: College Trips, Community Service Expected, Extended Day, Internships Available, Online Grading System, Orientation, Saturday Programs, Student Parent Orientation, Summer Bridge, Summer Internships, Summer Session
+Other Features: Career and Technical Education (CTE), College Trips, Community Service Expected, Extended Day, Financial Literacy Coursework, Internships Available, Online Grading System, Orientation, Saturday Programs, Student Parent Orientation, Summer Bridge, Summer Internships, Summer Session, Virtual/Hybrid

 School Features: